Garfield Park (Chicago)

 Garfield Park is a 184 acre urban park located in the East Garfield Park neighborhood on Chicago's West Side.
-It was designed as a pleasure ground by William LeBaron Jenney and is the oldest of the three large original Chicago West Side parks (Humboldt Park, Garfield, and Douglass Park).
+It was designed as a pleasure ground by William LeBaron Jenney in the 1870s and is the oldest of the three original parks developed by the West Side parks commission on the Chicago park and boulevard plan (Humboldt Park, Garfield, and Douglass Park).
 It is home to the Garfield Park Conservatory, one of the largest plant conservatories in the United States.
 It is also the park furthest west in the Chicago park and boulevard system.

 Park history

 The first 40 acre segment of Garfield Park was formally opened to the public in August 1874.
 Originally known as Central Park, it was conceived as the centerpiece of the West Park System.

 Jenney, now best known as the father of skyscrapers, was influenced by the French parks and boulevards he had seen and studied while living in Paris.
 That influence is reflected in his design of these West side parks and the connecting boulevards.
 The park was renamed in 1881 in honor of slain President James A. Garfield.

-In 1905, Jens Jensen, now known as the Dean of Prairie-style landscape architecture, was appointed as the superintendent of the West Park System where he experimented with design ideas and improvements to the deteriorated and unfinished sections of Garfield Park.
-Some of the most notable areas are the existing lawns which became the setting for development of the Prairie style of landscape architecture.
-His most notable work in Garfield Park can be seen in the formal flower garden south of Madison Street where he combined Prairie style elements with traditional formal elements and in the Conservatory.
+In 1905, Jens Jensen, now known as the dean of Prairie-style landscape architecture, was appointed as the superintendent of the West Park System where he experimented with design ideas and improvements to the deteriorated and unfinished sections of Garfield Park.
+Some of the most notable areas are the existing lawns that became the setting for development of the Prairie style of landscape architecture.
+His most notable work in Garfield Park can be seen in the formal flower garden south of Madison Street, where he combined Prairie-style elements with traditional formal elements, and in the Conservatory.

 Garfield Park was initially intended to be used for passive recreation such as strolling and picnicking.
 Jensen's expertise as an engineer led him to design a large lagoon as a means of draining the park site while creating the requisite water features.
 The lagoon was used for boating in summer and ice skating in winter.

 Jensen's gardenesque approach to his parks endeared itself to those early park users as one of the first significant attempts at landscape art in Chicago.
 Throughout its history, Garfield Park has successfully responded to the changing demands placed on a highly used urban open space.